dankuck/dan-learns-python/README.md

 in main.py, I've laid out the functions `board_to_string` and `compass_to_string`.

-The board is represented by an array of 5 arrays of 5 strings.
+The board is represented by a list of 5 lists of 5 strings.
 In a board, an empty space is `' '`, a dandelion is `'*'`, and a seed is `'.'`.

 The compass is represented by a dictionary of abbreviated cardinal directions as the keys and